Belinda Parmar: Campaigning

-Honours and awards
+Honours, Awards & Press

 Parmar was appointed Officer of the Order of the British Empire (OBE) in the 2014 Birthday Honours for services to women in technology.

 In 2014 Parmar was included in the World Economic Forum's List of Young Global Leaders and was named one of Business Insider Australias "100 Most Influential Tech Women on Twitter".
 In October 2014 she was placed in Fortune's "55 most influential women on Twitter".
 In June 2015 Parmar was named by The Guardian "one of the UK's leading campaigners to get more women into tech".
 In 2017 she was included in The Cranfield Female FTSE Board Report '100 Women to Watch 2017'.
 Parmar is listed in the Computer Weekly Most Influential Women in Tech 2018.

 In 2020, Parmar was voted one of Top 20 Global Diversity figures in public life for "bridging the gap in representation of women in tech and STEM".

+Publications

+Parmar has published extensively on empathy, leadership, and the ethical implications of technology.
+Her work has appeared in the Harvard Business Review, Financial Times, and other business publications.

+Parmar was featured in the Financial Times in March 2025, discussing the role of Empathy and AI in Customer Service, stating that the goal of AI should be to "enhance human connection, not replace."
+She was further featured in the Financial Times Advisor in October 2025, outlining the way AI will work with humans in the workplace, through her 'Head, Heart and Hands' framework.